ParthaPRay/Papers/README.md

 ## High Quality Journal

 *	Ray.
+P. P., “Bridging the Gap: Integrating ChatGPT into Obstetrics and Gynecology Research - A Call to Action, Archives of Gynecology and Obstetrics, Springer, 2023 ISSN: 1432-0711 (Science Citation Index) (IF: 2.804).
+(Accepted)

+*	Ray.
 P. P., Das.
-P. K., Majumder, P., “ChatGPT and Societal Dynamics: Navigating the Crossroads of AI and Human Interaction”, AI & Society: Knowledge, Culture and Communication, Springer, 2023 ISSN: 1435-5655 (Scopus).
+P. K., “ChatGPT and Societal Dynamics: Navigating the Crossroads of AI and Human Interaction”, AI & Society: Knowledge, Culture and Communication, Springer, 2023 ISSN: 1435-5655 (Scopus).
 (Accepted)

 *	Ray.
 P. P., Majumder, P., “Impact of ChatGPT on Surgical Practice and Research: Embracing AI's Transformative Potential”, Indian Journal of Surgery, Springer, 2023 ISSN: 0973-9793 (Science Citation Index) (IF: 0.609).
 (Accepted)